Andrew1J/DASH/README.md

 (**D**ylan and **A**ndrew's **SH**ell) <br>
 This project is an implementation of a shell in C for Systems level programming.

+<sup><sub>Disclaimer: this project's name and it's potential similarities to other shells of similar naming is entirely coincidental.
+Dylan was an idiot and forgot to check if the name was already used by another shell and now we're too lazy to change it.
+Idiot.</sub></sup>

 ## Getting Started

 * Clone the Repository